 As noted earlier, shielding of the electric field can be achieved fairly easily by introducing conductive material into the field.
 For example, a wire mesh bonded to earth and supported by wooden poles covering the area that needs to be shielded.
 This technique is effective but may be considered as having significant visual impact.
 Depending on the desired field level, line compaction (bringing the conductors of the power line closer to each other) may also be applied.
 The effect of more compact tower designs (Delta configuration as opposed to Flat configuration) on partial field reduction has already been demonstrated in Figures 1 to 4.
-Field reduction by line compaction is limited because compaction in turn affects other electrical parameters, important to the safe and effective operation of the line.
+Field reduction by line compaction is limited because compaction of the line.